 And that’s only part of the story.
 One-time opportunities abound to earn extra income, from hosting a yard sale — and decluttering in the process — to selling an old bike or car you no longer use on peer-to-peer marketplaces like Craigslist.

-Stretch Your Airfare Savings Further in 2021
+Stretch Your Airfare Savings Further

 These strategies aren’t directly related to saving money for your next airfare purchase, but they could reduce the amount of time you need to spend saving up.